corda/corda-docs-portal/content/en/platform/corda/5.0-beta/corda-cli-reference/cli-commands/rpc-permission-templates.md

 ## Querying Permissions via HTTP RPC

 At the moment, it is only possible to retrieve a permission if its identifier is known to the caller.
-However, there might be cases when a new role is being setup and existing permissions need to be included.
+However, there might be cases when a new role is being set up and existing permissions need to be included.
 It would be helpful to do a search of the permissions available.

 {{< note >}}
 Being unable to do this creates potentially duplicated permissions.